-Green tea from Anhui, China・April 2016・六安瓜片・Unsprayed
+Green tea from Anhui, China・April 2021・六安瓜片・Unsprayed

-Melon seed is typically picked in the second and third week of April, after the early spring leaf sprouts have matured to at least 6cm in length.
-Then, only the secondary tea leaves are picked - without stem or tips.
+This tea’s depth is a result of its unusually late harvest, and unique craftsmanship method.
+Melon Seed is typically picked during the second and third weeks of April, after the early spring leaf sprouts have matured to at least 6cm in length.
+Then, only the secondary tea leaves are picked - sans stem or tip.